okiptkn/getstat/README.md

 # getstat

-fetch and print status on dwm bar, the codes are mainly cherry picked from the [suckless](https://dwm.suckless.org/dwmstatus/) repo
+fetch and print status info on dwm bar, the codes are mainly cherry picked from the [suckless](https://dwm.suckless.org/dwmstatus/) repo

 ## Requirements
 in order to compile `getstat` you need the following dependencies :